 Choco Crunch Figgy Pops.
 Got a chocolate lover in the house?
 Instead of reaching for a bar, consider this healthful treat.
 Organic cocoa and cacao nibs, dates, figs, seeds and coconut combine for a decidedly indulgent snack that you can pass out with impunity.
 These Figgy Pops are sweetened with just a touch of organic apple juice concentrate and are an excellent source of fiber.
 Try all 5 delicious flavors.

 Cinnamon Citrus Nut Fusion.
 Who doesn’t love cinnamon?
 This kid-approved spice pairs with citrusy orange, walnuts, cashews, almonds and dried apples and cranberries in this taste-bud tempting mix.
-Even better, all our Fruit and Nut Fusions are free from refined sugar and packed with protein-rich nuts, which can help anyone feel full longer.
+Even better, all our Fruit and Nut Fusions are packed with protein-rich nuts, which can help anyone feel full longer.
 Translation, fewer, “mom, when’s dinner” interruptions.

 Maple Vanilla Coconut Chips.
 Meet the humble and astonishingly delicious coconut chip.
 Kids will love this crunchy delight, which is kissed by vanilla bean and just a touch of real maple syrup.
 Go ahead and let them indulge.
 Coconut is packed with the good kind of fat.
 And don’t forget there’s more where these came from.
 Our coconut chips come in 5 other delicious flavors including kid friendly Spiced Cocoa and Toasted Cinnamon.

 Smyrna Figs. Fig-filled cookies?
 Who needs ‘em?
 These kid favorites are often loaded with unhealthy ingredients including high-fructose corn syrup.
 Yuck!
 If your tots like getting figgy with it, consider giving them the real deal instead.
 Our Smyrna Figs are truly nature’s candy offering flavors of honey, butterscotch and a slight nuttiness from the seeds.
-What’s more, they’re entirely free from added sugars and naturally high in fiber.
+What’s more, they’re naturally high in fiber.

 Banana Date Pineapple Granola Bars.
 Make your own granola bars and avoid the unknown and unhealthy ingredients that often wind their way into this lunchbox staple.
 This recipe delivers, soft, chewy bars stuffed with tasty (and perhaps undetected) healthy ingredients.